angelapopa/sws/README.md

   - [ ] add paging for the get request (`/hotels`)
   - [ ] add navigation (HATEOS)
   - [x] how to define facilities for hotel/room?
 There is no data in the dataset regarding facilities, so we create an endpoint and add facilities exclusively through the api
-  - [ ] how to define availability for rooms?
+  - [x] how to define availability for rooms?
 Currently the db has the schema.org value InStock for all entries.
 So we ignore this field for now.
 We should handle availability/booking differently somehow.
-Ideea: to create an own endpoint for bookings (fields: `from`, `to`, `user`).
+Ideea: to create an own endpoint for bookings (fields: `from`, `to`, `firstname` and `lastname` of the guest, `numberOfRooms` which the guest booked).
-  - [ ] how to implement booking of rooms????????? since the assignment is called "Hotel Booking API"!!!
+  - [x] how to implement booking of rooms????????? since the assignment is called "Hotel Booking API"!!!
 See the line above, by creating an own endpoint.
 Availability and bookings are merged together into one endpoint called 'booking'.
 The booked periods (`from`,`to`) mark the periods where the rooms are booked and where they are not available for new bookings.
+There is no check made for colliding booking periods.
+This is a nice to have feature for the future :)

  ### Error codes